Dhananjay2009/calculator/README.md

-# calculator - Using HTML , CSS , JAVA SCRIPT
+# calculator - Using HTML , CSS and  JAVA SCRIPT